gdauby/africa_bioregions/README.md

 You can download this zip file directly.

-An example of script for mapping with sd package.
+An example of R script for mapping with [sf](https://cran.r-project.org/web/packages/sf/vignettes/sf5.html) package.

 ```r
 if(!any(rownames(installed.packages())=="sf")) install.packages("sf")